stakehouse-dev/contract-deployments/README.md

 # Stakehouse Protocol Smart Contract Deployments

-The Stakehouse Protocol is deployed on the `Goerli` test network.
+The Stakehouse Protocol is deployed on the `Ethereum` mainnet and `Goerli` test network.

 Below you can find the contracts and their addresses per network.